-Point and Figure Charting P&F Charts
+Point and Figure (P&F) Charting

-Then when the price changes direction and starts to move upwards an “X” is marked in each box.
-This filters out smaller price moves and enables us to focus on trend quality.
-Trend lines are always plotted either horizontally or at 45 degree angles.
+Then when the price changes direction and starts to move upwards, an “X” is marked in each box.
+This filters out smaller price moves and lets us focus on trend quality.
+Trend lines are always plotted either horizontally or at 45-degree angles.

 P&F charts are an excellent tool for doing price target calculations.
 Simple to learn and interpret, few price patterns to learn.